 During the Six Day War, Israel, our supposed ally, deliberately attacked and attempted to sink the USS Liberty, an intelligence ship, observing the war from the Mediterranean.
 In order to prevent the Liberty from reporting Israeli war crimes, Israel killed 34 U.S. sailors and wounded 171 more.
 Israeli planes even machine-gunned U.S. sailors attempting to escape in life rafts.

 Meanwhile, Israeli dupes inside the White House almost gave my Brooklyn College classmates their dream.
 They almost tricked LBJ into nuking Cairo.
 (Take a minute to imagine that scenario.)
 Then, the dupes and LBJ conducted a massive cover up.
 The surviving sailors were ordered and threatened into silence.

 Israel claims its act of treachery carried out on a U.S. ship clearly flying the Stars and Stripes was a tragic mistake.

 If you believe that, I’ve got a bridge in Brooklyn I wanna talk to you about.

 In the 1970s, I learned that a former classmate at Brooklyn College had machine gunned many Palestinian women and children to death.
 When I knew this particular Bruce, he was a “peace & granola” hippie-dippie-trippie type.
 Then he got that Old Time Religion.
-Its a sad fact that from Meyer Kahane and the Jewish Defense League on, Brooklyn has been the breeding ground of Israel’s most violent fundamentalist lunatics.
+From Meyer Kahane and the Jewish Defense League to the present, Brooklyn has been the breeding ground of Israel’s most violent fundamentalist lunatics.